 Data discovery is the process of collecting raw data from your various databases and systems, and converting it into a single source for instant analysis.
-Once data is converted, users can drill down to follow your train of thought.
-In today’s modern economy, data is no longer just a byproduct of business operations, rather it has become a useful asset to develop strategy and make business decisions.
+Once data is converted, CFOs and the finance team can drill down, follow a train of thought and share insights with the rest of the business.
+After another fast paced year, business people acknowledge that up-to-data data is no longer just a byproduct of business operations, rather it's an asset.
+Data insights help develop strategy and quickly gauge the impact of decisions on business performance in real-time.

 Step one: Identify keys areas for data discovery